ethancjackson/CS2212B-2017/docs/README.md

 ## Welcome to CS2212B-2017

-Official website for CS2212B-2017.
+Official website for CS2212B-2017 at Western University.
 Quizzes, Peer Evaluations, and Tutorial Submissions are all on OWL.
 All other resources are posted here.

 ### Instructor
 Ethan - ejacks42@uwo.ca